 The iSpecle 201 does a great job of drying the dishes due to its stainless steel build and plentiful air circulation.
 Its build is a top performer with a removable drainage pan that can easily pour out and dry after each use.

 The Sweet Home also boasts impressive qualities that assist in stout drying and drainage capabilities.

 Our steadfast rack, the Simplehuman, is a star here too.
 The original design of the swivel spout proves to be efficient for drainage, and its drying capacity is excellent.

 We looked at any evidence of rust, corrosion, or other rack malfunctions that came up during our hands-on testing to test durability.
 We also tested by pouring cups of water through the rack to watch for pooling during its drainage process, how the materials handle water immersion and a vigorous clean per the manufacturer's recommendations.

 The OXO Good Grips is a highly functional and durable build of a rack and is one of our top performers in this section along with the Simplehuman, iSpecle, and the Premiumracks Professional.

 When rating the design/aesthetics metric, we took into consideration the rack's level of appeal.

 Does the design have a particular style?
 Can it blend in numerous amount of kitchen types due to its low-profile design?
 We answered these questions and also considered rack materials and storage capacity.

 The Surpahs design is commended along with the OXO and Simplehuman.
 Masirs collapsible design is also recommended.

-We've conducted an in-depth expert comparison of the best dish racks, detailing the outcomes of our rigorous side-by-side testing.
-Each metric has been thoroughly assessed and we report our findings.
+We've conducted an in-depth expert comparison of the best dish racks, detailing our rigorous side-by-side testing outcomes.
+Each metric has been thoroughly assessed, and we report our findings.
 We hope you have gained valuable insight into what rack type is best suited for you and your kitchen.

 — Kate Irvin